 Advanced IBD Fellowship

 UNC has had a long-standing advanced IBD fellowship program with years of successful placement of fellows as faculty at academic institutions upon completion of the program.
+Our graduates are prepared to be “IBD-ologists” right out of training, including strong research productivity, obtaining grant funding, and helping to lead clinical IBD centers.

 - Inflammatory Bowel Disease outpatient clinic